 Samsung 980 Pro 4th Gen

 In the year 2020, Samsung has released its first PCIe Gen 4 SSD for clients named as Samsung 980 Pro.
 The dominating result of this drive can be seen in the VDBench tests as it is one of its kind.
 The only small fault that the users saw was the limitation in the on high the capacity went and that also for resolved when its 2 TB variant came out.
-As the storage is only updated in the second variant, there are also some key features that might want to have a peek at.
+As the storage is only updated in the second variant, some key features might want to have a peek at.

 The Samsung 980 Pro SSD leverages the PCIe Gen 4*4 interface allowing it for reading speed of up to 7 GB/s and write speed of 5 GB/s.
 Also, random throughput of up to 1 Million IOPS can be seen.
 The drive has Samsung’s sixth-generation V-NAND, and the SSD also utilizes the enhanced TurboWrite 2.0 Technology, which delivers upwards of 5 times the buffer size.